Information about Legal Deposit Requirements:

 Formatting and uploading e-books for sale

-Kindle Direct Publishing – a way to easily start selling you book through Amazon kindle store (they charge on a fee per product sold basis)
+Kindle Direct Publishing – a way to easily start selling your book through the Amazon Kindle store (they charge on a fee per product sold basis)

-Creating e-book files for amazon kindle direct publishing – explanation of how to convert you e-book into a suitable format for publishing through Amazon kindle store
+Creating e-book files for amazon kindle direct publishing – explanation of how to convert your e-book into a suitable format for publishing through the Amazon Kindle store

 Different types of barcodes